sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### *Task

 For sequencing configurations and motions.
 One motion/configuration selected for execution in a task.
 The tasks have a strict sequence in an alternative.
-Finally, one alternative selected in a process, while the processes are ordered.
+Finally, one alternative was chosen in a process while the processes are ordered.

 | Value  | Include | Exclude | Optional|
 | ------ | ------  | ------  | ------  |